Spotted Lanternfly Treatment & Prevention

 Choose Viking Pest for Spotted Lanternfly Control and Prevention

 Viking Pest offers a specialized treatment specifically for spotted lanternflies.
-Viking Pest can provide Spotted Lanternfly tree banding services and liquid treatments in Pennsylvania, New Jersey, Delaware, and Maryland.
+Viking Pest can provide Spotted Lanternfly knockdown services and liquid treatments in Pennsylvania, New Jersey, Delaware, and Maryland.
 Viking’s spotted lanternfly treatment is specially formulated to prevent harming non-target wildlife like squirrels and birds.
 Please contact us for more information about our spotted lanternfly service plan and to see what is available in your area.

 Various home remedies can be found on the world wide web, but we do not recommend them for controlling the spotted lanternfly.
 Some seemingly harmless home remedies can be quite dangerous to you and the environment.
 The following link from Penn State explains in more detail why home remedies are best avoided.
 Viking Pest knows how to get rid of spotted lanternflies.
 Call today for your FREE and NO OBLIGATION estimate at 800-618-2847 or schedule online today!